ByAUJay

 Best Practices:

-- Enforce strict peer authentication.
+- Make sure to enforce strict peer authentication.

-- Enable node-to-node TLS encryption.
+- Turn on node-to-node TLS encryption.

 Deploying Besu in Enterprise Environments